firstlookmedia/dangerzone-converter/README.md

 # dangerzone-converter

-Container for dangerzone which converts potentially a dangerous PDF, office document, or image into a safe PDF
+Container for `dangerzone` which converts potentially a dangerous PDF, office document, or image into a safe PDF.